M-Rodani1/qmml-christmas-hackathon/README.md

 pip install pandas numpy scikit-learn
 ```

-2. Ensure data files are in the correct location (train.csv and test.csv)
+2. Ensure data files (train.csv and test.csv) are available in your working directory

 3. Run the notebook:
 ```bash